 Only, now it raises the question of why Harry couldn’t have Apparated side-along to the Weasleys’ with an Order member from some other location.
 Mrs Figg’s house perhaps.
 No one could have grabbed hold of them to track them.
 Not unless there was a DE in an invisibility cloak hiding in her sitting room.
 Or one of them is a cat Animagus.

 And besides.
 It’s portkeys that the Ministry authorizes.
 The Ministry issues Apparation licenses, but it doesn’t oversee Apparation.

 Although Magical reversal squads supposedly are alerted in the case of splinching.
 Or are they?
 Why didn’t a magical reversal squad respond to Ron’s splinching?

-For that matter why couldn’t Harry have simply left with the Dursleys and gone with them to a neutral point somewhere well away from #4 and side-alonged with someone else when the Dursleys did?
+For that matter why couldn’t Harry have simply left with the Dursleys, when the Dursleys did, and gone with them to a neutral point somewhere well away from #4 and side-alonged with someone else?
 If it was safe for them why wouldn’t it be safe for him?
 I seriously doubt that anyone sitting in a Ministry office could be able to tell who was being side-alonged when someone else is Apparating.
 Even if there is a master log of Apparations.
 And if there is, why didn’t anyone ever compare it with the dates of the DE’s known activities in the past?
-Presumably the log records who is doing the Apparating by name?
+Presumably, if there is such a log, the log records who is doing the Apparating by name?
 And if it records destination, (or departure point) why didn’t someone send Aurors to the identified site to arrest them?